carlsoncookbook/carlsoncookbook.github.io/_posts/2017-7-19-Shrimp-Toast.md

 title: Shrimp Toast
 ---

-True story -- I was so excited to eat this that I forgot to take a photograph of the final toast.
-Oopsies!
-I had it plated all nicely too; I spiraled the triangles around in a straw bread basket.
-But I promise this recipe is mouthwateringly delicious.
+I promise this recipe is mouthwateringly delicious.
 I've turned it into a family tradition that we make once a year.

 It's simpler than a lot of other shrimp toast recipes I've seen, especially in terms of number of ingredients in the shrimp puree, but I think this balance best highlights the shrimp perched atop the crunchy fried toast.
 Happy cooking!

 Servings: 4 humans who really love shrimp toast